 Airport Animal Hospital was founded and opened by Dr. Tom Hohl in 1979.
 Dr. Hohl worked long and hard to build a quality veterinary practice and was effective in earning the trust of a loyal client base.
 Dr. Paul Fitzgerald joined Dr. Hohl as an associate in July, 2000.
 In July, 2003, an ownership transition was made and Dr. Fitzgerald took over operations of the practice.
-After several years of rapid growth Dr. Leslie Clapper-Rentz joined in August, 2005.
-After Dr. Hohl’s retirement Dr. Mary Wictor joined the practice in fall of 2013.
-Together this group of capable and knowledgeable veterinarians, along with our wonderful staff, have helped Airport Animal Hospital grow into the busy and reputable veterinary practice that it is today.
+After several years of rapid growth Dr. Leslie Clapper-Rentz joined August, 2005.
+After Dr. Hohl’s retirement Dr. Mary Wictor joined the practice in the fall of 2013.
+Continued growth and success inspired a complete remodel and expansion of the hospital completed late July of 2018.
+In early 2019 Dr. Melissa Frank and Dr. Kristi Costley joined the practice.
+Together this group of compassionate and talented veterinarians, along with our wonderful support staff, have helped Airport Animal Hospital grow into the busy and reputable veterinary practice that it is today.

 Dr. Paul Fitzgerald grew up in Rochester, Minnesota.
 He attended St. Cloud State University for his undergraduate work and University of Minnesota College of Veterinary Medicine for his veterinary training.
 Upon completion of veterinary school in 2000, Paul accepted a position as an associate at Airport Animal Hospital and moved to Duluth.
-In July, 2003, Dr. Fitzgerald became owner of the practice.
+In July, 2003, Dr. Fitzgerald became owner of Airport Animal Hospital.

 Dr. Fitzgerald and his wife stay very busy raising their family of six children.
-He enjoys many outdoor activities including fishing, hunting, camping, golf, and helping coach T-ball.
-He is very involved in the community serving on the Stella Maris Academy board of directors and the Animal Allies Humane Society Program & Operations committee.
-He has also served time on the Animal Allies Humane Society board of directors, Dravet.org board of directors, Epilepsy Foundation of Minnesota northern regional advisory committee, the St. John's School Commission and the St. John’s School finance committee.
+He enjoys many outdoor activities including fishing, hunting, camping, and golfing.
+He is very involved in the community and currently serves on the Stella Maris Academy Board of Directors, St. John’s Catholic Church Finance Council, and the Animal Allies Humane Society Program & Operations Committee.
+He has also served time with the Animal Allies Humane Society Board of Directors, Dravet.org Board of Directors, Epilepsy Foundation of Minnesota Northern Regional Advisory Committee, the St. John's School Commission, and the St. John’s School Finance Committee.

 1996-B.A.
 Biomedical Science, St. Cloud State University